gardener/landscapercli/docs/reference/landscaper-cli_component-cli_component-archive_signatures_sign_signing-server.md

 ```
       --allow-plain-http            allows the fallback to http if the oci registry does not support https
       --cc-config string            path to the local concourse config file
+      --config string               config file which contains the signing server configuration
-      --force                       force overwrite of already existing component descriptors
+      --force                       [OPTIONAL] force overwrite of already existing component descriptors
-  -h, --help                        help for add-digests
+  -h, --help                        help for signing-server
       --insecure-skip-tls-verify    If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --recursive                   recursively upload all referenced component descriptors
+      --recursive                   [OPTIONAL] recursively sign and upload all referenced component descriptors
       --registry-config string      path to the dockerconfig.json with the oci registry authentication information
+      --signature-name string       name of the signature
-      --skip-access-types strings   comma separated list of access types that will not be digested
+      --skip-access-types strings   [OPTIONAL] comma separated list of access types that will not be digested and signed
       --upload-base-url string      target repository context to upload the signed cd
 ```